Want to know more? — Subscribe

 For all their fine qualities, SPAs do have some disadvantages when compared to multi-page applications.
 Let’s go over some of those.

 Marketers are used to having some particular editing tools at their disposal.
-It’s true that some of those tools are present with the MPA model, but not with a SPA.
-If your development team is used to those tools, that might be the reason to avoid creating a SPA.
+Some of those tools are present with the MPA model but not with a SPA.
+If your development team is used to those tools, that might be why to avoid creating a SPA.

 Since SPAs work on JS loading data upon request from the client, they lose search engine optimization functionality.
 Unchanging URLs mean a lack of unique addresses for different pages.

 SPAs have a single URL address.
-This makes sharing bigger pieces of content a more complicated process from the development perspective, so linking is not as simple as with MPAs.
+That makes sharing bigger pieces of content a more complicated process from the development perspective, so linking is not as simple as with MPAs.

 Analytics tools rely heavily on entire new pages loading in browsers, initiated by a new page load.
 SPAs don’t work this way.